respiewak/psr_prof_pca/README.md

 #### Checking for periodicity
 * * *

 Lastly, we use the `astropy.timeseries.LombScargle` function to test for periodicity in the nudot values.
-This is the last part of the `fourth_nudot_correlations.ipynb` notebook and produces a plot of the resulting periodogram.
+This is the last part of the `step_4_nudot_correlations.ipynb` notebook and produces a plot of the resulting periodogram.
 The frequency of the maximum point in the periodogram is printed (and converted to a period in days).